Shankarananda (Shiva Yoga)

-Mahamandaleshwar Swami Shankarananda (born 1942) is an American-born yoga guru in the lineage of Bhagavan Nityananda of Ganeshpuri.
-He resides and teaches at an ashram located in Mount Eliza, Australia.
+Mahamandaleshwar Swami Shankarananda (born 1942) is an American-born yoga guru in the lineage of Bhagavan Nityananda of Ganeshpuri, and a teacher of meditation and Kashmir Shaivism.
+HHe is the founder of a residential ashram at Mount Eliza, on the Mornington Peninsula near Melbourne, Australia, where he has taught since the 1990s.

 Swami Shankarananda is the author of several books on meditation and the philosophy and practice of Kashmir Shaivism.
 He emphasises spiritual practice (Sadhana), especially meditation, mantra, self-inquiry and teaches ancient teachings in Western terms.

 In 2015 multiple allegations of sexual abuse were made against Shankarananda.

 Early life and education

-Shankarananda was born Russell Michael Kruckman, the son of artist Herbert ("Herb") (1904–1998) and schoolteacher Selma (1908–1998).
-He studied at Columbia University, New York, where he played on Columbia's US Champion intercollegiate chess team.
+Shankarananda was born Russell Michael Kruckman in Williamsburg, Brooklyn, New York City, the son of the cartoonist, illustrator and painter Herbert Kruckman and schoolteacher Selma Kruckman.
+He studied at Columbia University in New York, where he was a member of the university's intercollegiate chess team that won the Ivy League title in 1962.

 Career

+Early career and spirituality

 Shankarananda began his career as an academic at Indiana University.
-He turned to spirituality following a life-threatening incident, leading him to meet the American spiritual teacher Ram Dass and travel to India.
-Later, he spent time in India studying meditation under his guru, Swami Muktananda, the disciple of Bhagavan Nityananda of Ganeshpuri.

-In 1986, Shankarananda founded the Shiva Institute in Los Angeles, introducing the Shiva Process—a meditation technique influenced by Kashmir Shaivism.
-He later established the Shiva Ashram in Melbourne, Australia in 1991, relocating to Mount Eliza in 1995.
+He turned to spirituality following a life threatening incident.
+He met the American spiritual teacher Ram Dass, who prompted him to leave academic career in 1970 and travel to India in search of a teacher.
+There he practised Buddhist vipassana meditation with S. N. Goenka and hatha yoga with Baba Hari Dass, and met the Indian sages Neem Karoli Baba, Nisargadatta Maharaj and Anandamayi Ma before becoming a disciple of Swami Muktananda of Ganeshpuri, in the lineage of Bhagavan Nityananda.
+He remained a close disciple of Muktananda for around twelve years, and in 1977 was initiated into the Saraswati order of swamis by Mahamandaleshwar Swami Brahmananda at Muktananda's request.
+During this period, Shankarananda directed Siddha Yoga centres and ashrams in Ann Arbor, Los Angeles and New York City on Muktananda's behalf.

+Teaching

+After Muktananda's death in 1982, Shankarananda gradually became independent of the Siddha Yoga organisation.
+In 1986, he founded the Shiva Institute in Los Angeles, where he began teaching a method of meditation and inquiry drawing on Kashmir Shaivism, later called the Shiva Process.
+In 1991, he moved to Australia and together with his spiritual partner, Devi Ma Saraswati, established the Shiva School of Meditation and Yoga in Melbourne.
+In 1996, the group established its permanent residential ashram at Tower Road, Mount Eliza, on the Mornington Peninsula.
 At his ashram, he conducts weekly satsang programs every Saturday, where he discusses teachings from Muktananda, other spiritual figures, and his own experiences, often using humor.

-Shankarananda has held events with other teachers in his lineage and, in 2009, launched a website that cites all the gurus and teachers in Bhagavan Nityananda's lineage.
+In 2009, Shankarananda launched a website that cites all the gurus and teachers in Bhagavan Nityananda's lineage.
 He has participated in interfaith events.
-In 2003 he organized the "Power of Three" event, aiming to unite teachers from Muktananda's lineage to discuss various meditation practices.
-Participants included Master Charles, who integrates modern mysticism with science and technology, and Swami Nityananda, who focuses on traditional meditation techniques.
+In 2003, he organized the "Power of Three" event, aiming to unite teachers from Muktananda's lineage to discuss various meditation practices.
+Participants included Master Charles and Swami Nityananda.

-Shankarananda came into contact with Kashmir Shaivism through his teacher, Muktananda.
-He teaches the "Shiva Process Self-Inquiry, an inner dialogue in which students ask precise questions of the Self," realizing their true Self as pure consciousness or awareness.
-Muktananda emphasised the importance of a self-realised guru who can awaken and guide the kundalini energy of a seeker.

-He was the patron of the Hindu Community Council of Victoria (HCCV), and he spoke at the Parliament of the World's Religions held in Melbourne, 2009.
+Shankarananda served as a patron of the Hindu Community Council of Victoria and took part in interfaith symposia in Melbourne during the 2000s.